 8. Teach your child to be responsible for his own things, including homework and lunch money.
-Not a week goes by that I don’t hear, “My mom forgot to put my homework in my backpack.”
+Not a week goes by that I don’t hear, “My mum forgot to put my homework in my bag.”
 The earlier children learn responsibility for themselves, the better.

-9. Come to conferences with questions you've written down ahead of time.
+9. Come to parent's evening with questions you've written down ahead of time.
 If the teacher has specific concerns, ask for suggestions of things you can do at home to help your child with problem areas—she may already be prepared to give you some take-home materials or ideas.

-10. Don’t fret about grades in kindergarten.
+10. Don’t fret about grades in Year 1.
 Use grades and evaluations as guides for feedback on which areas to work on at home.
 But don't let them stress you out!

-Most children do very well with the adjustment to kindergarten.
+Most children do very well with the adjustment to Year 1.
 Approach the year with enthusiasm and excitement and your child is likely to follow your lead.
-It won’t be long before you realize the transition to kindergarten is as easy as ABC and 1, 2, 3!
+It won’t be long before you realise the transition to Year 1 is as easy as ABC and 1, 2, 3!